 I bet no one thinks much about the effectiveness of their website.
 Once it has been created, one assumes it works.
 I would think the same but that cannot be further from the truth.
 The simplest things are easy to forget when it comes to having a website.
 Last month we analyzed over 200 websites and got many interesting bits of information.
 One of the particular concerning pieces of information to me is that less than half of the websites (48.5%) had clear call-to-actions.
+After conducting internal research, we know that over 50% of websites don’t have clear call-to-actions.
+Click to learn how to solve.
 This is a big problem since a websites’ call-to-action is what guides a visitor to take a desired action.

 A call-to-action or CTA, is a message telling the user what to do.
 Oftentimes, a CTA is a button.
 Below are some examples.
 Imagine you want a website visitor to:

 - Buy a product, then you will likely put a button that reads “Add to Cart” on that product.

 - Become a subscriber to your blog, then you’ll likely add a “Subscribe” button to a form.

 - Read your blog post, then you will add a “Read more” button to a snippet of the actual post.